MicrosoftDocs/PowerShell-Docs/developer/format/selectionsetname-element-for-entryselectedby-for-enumerableexpansion-format.md

 ---
 # SelectionSetName Element for EntrySelectedBy for EnumerableExpansion (Format)

-Specifies the set of .NET Framework types that are expanded by this definition.
+Specifies the set of .NET types that are expanded by this definition.

 Configuration Element (Format)
 DefaultSettings Element (Format)